How Companies Take Responsibility in Respecting Human Rights

 Other ethical documents

-In addition to, or instead of a code of conduct or supplier code, companies put other documents on their website.
+In addition to, or instead of a code of conduct or supplier code, companies sometimes put other ethical documents on their website.

 Besides a code of conduct and a supplier code, Adidas also provides a compliance policy in which they elaborate on some other topics not covered in the other documents.
 Furthermore it is explained which procedures are applied when one of the principles in the documents is being violated.